stefc2017/degree-planner/README.md

 - Add / remove courses from course plan

 ## Iteration 3
+- Database file locations
   - Local copy of the database is in degree-planner/database
   - Original copy of the database is in degree-planner/app/src/main/assets